RmZeta2718/dotfiles_pub/README.md

 Extra initialization steps after `./install` .
 They are not yet covered by Dotbot, still working on it to automate.

-- clash binary (It seems improper to include executable in git repo.)
 - tldr
 - conda/python env